Enter each fundraising campaign or channel with gross revenue raised and total expenses (staff time, printing, postage, venue, platform fees, etc.).

 The Formula

-Fundraising expenses include all costs associated with a campaign: staff time, printing, postage, venue rental, catering, platform fees, advertising, and consultant fees.
-Gross revenue is the total amount raised before expenses.
-Cost per dollar raised shows how many cents it costs to bring in each dollar.
-ROI is calculated as (Net Revenue / Expenses) x 100%, showing the return on each dollar invested in fundraising.
-A cost per dollar raised of $0.25 means 75 cents of every dollar goes to the mission.
+Fundraising expenses include all direct costs of running a campaign: staff time (at fully loaded salary plus fringe rates), printing, postage, venue rental, catering, platform fees, advertising spend, and consultant fees.
+Gross revenue is the total amount raised before any expenses are deducted.
+Cost per dollar raised shows how many cents it costs to bring in one dollar of revenue.
+ROI expresses the net return as a percentage of the investment.
+A cost per dollar raised of $0.25 means $0.75 of every dollar raised goes to mission programming, and the fundraising investment generates a 300% ROI.

 Step-by-Step Example